erlage/rad/README.md

 2. Second, you can use use CSS for adding animations without ever thinking about how browsers carries them out.

-3. Lastly, for layouts, you've to use HTML.
+3. And lastly, for layouts, you've to use HTML.
 And guess what? there are widgets for that.

     Let's take this HTML snippet:
     ```html